relay-integrations/relay-aws-eventbridge/triggers/eventbridge-trigger/README.md

 # aws-eventbridge-trigger-eventbridge

+This is a basic webhook to accept EventBridge events as a webhook.

+### Note
-This is a basic webhook to accept eventbridge events as a webhook.
-Eventbridge does not currently implement a webhook target so events will need to be passed from a lambda function.
+EventBridge does not currently implement a webhook target so events will need to be proxied from EventBridge to Relay by a Lambda function.
+An example Lamda function is provided in the `lambda/` folder.
+To produce a `function.zip` to be uploaded, edit `./lambda/lambda_function.py` and enter the webhook URL, then run `build.sh`.
+If successful, the resulting `function.zip` maybe uploaded to Lambda and used as an EventBridge target to pass the payload to Relay.

 ## Data Emitted